Portrait Session Style Guide

 Remember, though, you don’t have to bring two looks if it’s too stressful to coordinate or if you’d rather just stick to one fabulous look.
 One outfit that you love will be so much better than one outfit you love and another you’re not very excited about.
 And if you stick with one outfit set, you won’t have to spend any of your time changing half way through, so we’ll be able to sneak in a few more photos!
 So, one or two?
 It’s really up to you!

-When choosing colors for your outfits, I recommend selecting either lighter tones or more colorful shades.
-Lighter tones will bring more attention to your facecolors, it will help bring all the attention to your faces and lets the eye focus on the way you feel about each other.
-Brighter colors pop off the desert landscape.
-Avoid neon colors, those colors tend to distract the eye and leads away the focus of the feeling from the photo.
+When choosing colors for your outfits, I recommend selecting either lighter tones or jewel tones.
+Lighter tones will bring more attention to your faces and lets the eye focus on the way you feel about each other.
+Avoid neon colors and graphic tees.
+Those types of clothing tend to distract the eye and drains the feeling from the photo.
 Jewel tones photograph beautifully, such as sapphire, emerald, or smoky quartz.
-The camera also loves shades of pink and blues, mixed with sophisticated neutrals like heather gray, cream, leather brown and white.
+The camera also loves shades of pink and blues, mixed with sophisticated neutrals like heather gray, cream, and leather browns.
+If wearing white, choose whites with texture.
+Such as lace, velvet, or layers.
+They add interest and detail to an image.
 Pops of color can be added in your jewelry, scarves or in flowers.
 Try to keep solid blacks and reds to a minimum.
-It photographs very heavy and fights my more light and airy photography style.
-Instead opt for a lighter color like gray, charcoal or navy.
+It photographs very heavy and fights my light and airy photography style.
+Instead opt for a lighter color like pink, gray, charcoal or navy.
 If you’re not sure please text me an image of your outfits and I can help you decide.

 Flattering Your Features